St Margarets School Chapel door on a sunny day

 Vice Chair

 Malcolm was born in Maidenhead.
 After leaving school he joined Southern Electricity Board in 1972 as a Tariff Analyst and remained with them for 35 years.
 In 2007 he formed his own Utility Consultancy and contracted his services to LSI Utility Brokers, near St Albans where he was appointed Head of Markets, Energy Management & Legislation.
 With the recent sale of LSI, Malcolm has returned to being an independent Utility Consultant again.
-Living in Hertfordshire since 2002 with his wife and stepdaughter who is a former pupil of St Margaret’s, he enjoys travel, theatre and sports; especially horse racing, Malcolm chairs the Finance & Pay Committee.
+Living in Hertfordshire since 2002 with his wife and stepdaughter who is a former pupil of St Margaret’s, he enjoys travel, theatre and sports; especially horse racing, Malcolm chairs the Finance & Risk Committee.

 Matthew Woolf

-Matthew is a parent with two children in the school.
+Matthew is a parent with three children in the school.
 Having attended Highgate School and Manchester Metropolitan University, he subsequently moved into the consumer products industry.
 His career includes tenures at Tom Tom, Lego, Harry's Grooming and currently as Sales Director for The GelBottle.
 With previous primary school governor experience, Matthew is a staunch advocate for community service.
 In addition to his position on the St Margaret’s Board of Governors, he is also an active member of the Community Security Trust.
-Matthew is the Health & Safety and Estates Link Governor and sits on the Finance & Pay Committee.
+Matthew is the Health & Safety and Estates Link Governor and sits on the Finance & Risk Committee.

 Latest Stories